jekyll/jekyll/docs/_docs/troubleshooting.md

 log back into your shell account, or run `. .bashrc` in the currently-running shell.

-Once this is done, the `jekyll new` command should work properly for your user account.

 If you see the following error when running the `jekyll new` command, you can solve it by using the above-described procedure: